seed-labs/seed-emulator/docs/designs/readme.md

 Every component is a layer.
 The base of the simulation is the `Base` layer, and the other layers, like `Routing`, `Bgp`, `Ospf`, `Mpls` and `DomainNameService` add different components to the simulation.  `Base` layer, for example, describes the base of the simulation: what autonomous systems (AS) and internet exchanges (IX) are in the simulator, what nodes and networks are in each of the AS, and how nodes are connected with networks. `Bgp` layer, on the other hand, describes how ASes and where are peered with each other, and what's the relationship between the peers.

 Each layer only takes care of its' own matter.
 BGP layer only saves what autonomous systems are peered with what autonomous system, and what internet exchange.
 It doesn't care how or where the router node actually is; as long as the information matched (correct IX, correct peer ASN), it will configure the peering between them.
 DNS layer only saves what zones are hosted on which node with their IP address or name, meaning one can build a DNS infrastructure with DNS layer in one simulation and easily export it and re-use the same infrastructure in a simulation with entirely different BGP peerings and layer two topologies, given that they re-create nodes with the same name in the other simulation.
+In other words, layers will have no knowledge of what or how other layers are configured prior to the render stage.
+Layers must keep track of the changes they try to make internally within the class.

 Here's a list of included layers: